Tudat/tudat/tutorials/applicationWalkthroughs/innerSolarSystemPropagation.rst

     NamedBodyMap bodyMap = createBodies( bodySettings );
     setGlobalFrameBodyEphemerides( bodyMap, "SSB", "ECLIPJ2000" );

-Set up the acceleration models
+Set Up the Acceleration Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The example explained in this page is slightly different than all the previous examples, since two simulations are performed within the same application:

    1. The Solar System Barycenter (SSB) is considered as the central body for all the propagated celestial bodies.
    2. The propagated celestial bodies consider the higher hierarchical body as their respective central body.
 (Moon > Earth; Mercury, Venus, Earth, Mars > Sun; Sun > SSB).

 These two simulations result in two different output files.
 Consequently, all the steps required to create a :class:`DynamicsSimulator` are performed twice, as shown by the following :literal:`for` loop: